Published online May 21, 2020. doi: 10.3748/wjg.v26.i19.2440

 Published online: May 21, 2020

-Eight studies were included in this review with a total of 17 items for detecting techniques for mechanistic research.
-Positive effects of acupuncture and EA were observed in regulating gastric motility, gastric accommodation, mental status, gastrointestinal hormones, and central and autonomic functions while improving dyspeptic symptoms and quality of life.
+Eight studies were included in this review with a total of 17 items of detecting techniques for mechanistic research.
+Positive effects of acupuncture and EA were observed in regulating gastric motility, gastric accommodation, mental status, gastrointestinal hormones, and central and autonomic functions while improving dyspeptic symptoms and QOL.